 4.3.6 Plural versus singular

-In accordance with terminographic principles, fully specified names nor preferred terms should be represented in the plural unless the concept includes a quantifier that logically requires the plural, such as multiple acquired kidney cysts.
+In accordance with terminographic principles, neither fully specified names nor preferred terms should be represented in the plural unless the concept includes a quantifier that logically requires the plural, such as multiple acquired kidney cysts.

-There are still a number of SNOMED CT® fully specified names as well as preferred terms that are still in the plural form - especially terms that represent grouper concepts such as procedures relating to eating and drinking.
-However, these are still being adapted.
+There are still many SNOMED CT® fully specified names as well as preferred terms that are in the plural form - especially terms that represent grouper concepts such as procedures relating to eating and drinking.
+However, these are being adapted.

 Question to be considered: Is the use of plural absolutely necessary in order to convey the meaning of the concept? in some cases I think this is the case (Until further notice, it is recommended to comply with the source language conventions for plurality or singularity).